gingzaindy9999-a11y/GrandMasterAngel/README.md

 ## 🧭 Vision

-สร้างเทคโนโลยีที่ **ใช้งานได้จริง ปลอดภัย และขยายได้ในระยะยาว**
+To build technology that is **practical, secure, and scalable**,
-เพื่อเป็นโครงสร้างพื้นฐานให้ธุรกิจและผู้คนเติบโตอย่างมั่นคง
+serving as long-term infrastructure for businesses and people to grow.

 ---

 ## 🎯 Mission

-- พัฒนาระบบระดับ Production
+- Build production-grade systems
-- ออกแบบเพื่อการเติบโตระยะยาว
+- Design for long-term scalability
-- ให้ความสำคัญกับความปลอดภัยเป็นอันดับแรก
+- Treat security as a first-class concern
-- ใช้ AI และ Web3 อย่างมีเป้าหมาย
+- Apply AI and Web3 with real purpose
-- สร้างมาตรฐานให้ทีมเติบโตไปด้วยกัน
+- Establish standards that help teams grow together

 ---